deknowny/python-package-template/docs/reference/vendor.md

 !!!
 Tip
-    If you want to edit that source code, you should add `:::toml develop = true`
+    If you want to edit the source code, you should add `:::toml develop = true`

     ```toml title="pyproject.toml"
     [tool.poetry.dependencies]